Oklahoma sheriff and all of her deputies resign in protest over dangerous jail conditions

 The sheriff's office said five people currently remain on the staff with dispatchers sourcing 911 calls and delegating them to stations nearby.

-The "tipping point" for the sheriff was a Feb.
-28 incident where the level of carbon monoxide in the Nowata County Jail came to 18.
+The "tipping point" for the sheriff was the Feb.
+28 incident in which the level of carbon monoxide in the Nowata County Jail came to 18.
 She said the standard lethal level is 20.

-Barnett immediately evacuated her staff and the inmates from the county jail that serves more than 10,000 people in the nearly 600 square miles region.
+Barnett immediately evacuated her staff and the inmates from the county jail, which serves more than 10,000 people in the nearly 600 square-mile region.
 The source of the high levels of carbon monoxide is still unknown, she said.

 "I do not work for the judge.
 The judge is an elected official.
 I am also an elected official," Barnett told reporters.
 "I do not believe we live in a country where we can be ordered to go to work when I have already tendered my resignation."

-The sheriff was called into court on Tuesday, where Judge Gibson held a hearing where he questioned whether housing the inmates in a different county was putting Nowata County at financial risk.
+The sheriff was called into court on Tuesday, where Gibson questioned whether housing the inmates in a different county was putting Nowata County at financial risk.

 Nowata is the third poorest county in Oklahoma, with a total operating budget of less than $1 million, according to KJRH.